What Is a Go-To-Market Strategy? And How to Create One

 The strategy was a huge success and ultimately saved the company from imminent failure.
 Apple’s success hinged on a go-to-market strategy that thoroughly understood its target market, clearly articulated its computer’s value proposition, featured a detailed marketing plan, and highlighted where consumers could purchase products.

 A great go-to-market strategy begins with insightful research into your customers’ needs.
-As you prepare to get your product market-ready, you might consider taking a flexible online course to help you meet your own educational needs.
+As you prepare to get your product market-ready, you might consider taking a flexible online course to advance your business and marketing skills.

-The University of Illinois Urbana-Champaign’s Innovation: From Creativity to Entrepreneurship specialization demonstrates how course takers can make innovative value propositions and discover new market positions to create sustained competitive advantage.
+The University of Illinois Urbana-Champaign’s Innovation: From Creativity to Entrepreneurship specialization demonstrates how you can make innovative value propositions and discover new market positions to create sustained competitive advantage.

 Michigan State University’s How to Start Your Own Business specialization, meanwhile, provides a comprehensive guide on the mindset, ideation, planning, action, and strategy required to create your own business.